AMD Brings World-Class Performance of 4th Gen AMD EPYC™ Processors to Embedded Networking, Security, Storage and Industrial Systems

 Siemens and Advantech are initial customers deploying solutions based on EPYC Embedded 9004 Series —

-/EIN News/ -- NÜRNBERG, Germany, March 14, 2023 (GLOBE NEWSWIRE) -- Embedded World 2023 (Hall 2, Stand 2-411) — AMD (NASDAQ: AMD) today announced it is bringing world-class performance and energy efficiency to embedded systems with AMD EPYC™ Embedded 9004 Series processors.
-The new 4th generation EPYC Embedded processors powered by “Zen 4” architecture provide technology and features for embedded networking, security/firewall and storage systems in cloud and enterprise computing as well as industrial edge servers for the factory floor.
+NÜRNBERG, Germany, March 14, 2023 (GLOBE NEWSWIRE) -- Embedded World 2023 (Hall 2, Stand 2-411) — AMD AMD today announced it is bringing world-class performance and energy efficiency to embedded systems with AMD EPYC™ Embedded 9004 Series processors.
+The new 4th generation EPYC Embedded processors powered by "Zen 4" architecture provide technology and features for embedded networking, security/firewall and storage systems in cloud and enterprise computing as well as industrial edge servers for the factory floor.

 Built on the "Zen 4" 5nm core, the processors combine speed and performance while helping reduce both overall system energy costs and TCO.
 The series is comprised of 10 processor models with performance options ranging from 16 to 96 cores, and a thermal design power (TDP) profile ranging from 200W to 400W.
 The performance and power scalability afforded with AMD EPYC Embedded 9004 Series processors make them an ideal fit for embedded system OEMs expanding their product portfolios across a range of performance and pricing options.
 The AMD EPYC Embedded 9004 Series processors also include enhanced security features to help minimize threats and maintain a secure compute environment from power-on to run time, making them well suited for applications with enterprise-class performance and security needs.